 1. Tuck into a delicious stack of pancakes from these Glasgow cafés and restaurants

-Pancake Day might be a little later this year but that doesn’t mean there won’t be plenty of tasty pancakes in Glasgow for you to get stuck into.
-Have a flippin’ good on March 1 by enjoying a stack or two of pancakes from some of these Glasgow cafés and restaurants serving everything from American-style to fluffy soufflé pancakes.
+Pancake Day might be over, but that doesn’t mean there won’t be plenty of tasty pancakes in Glasgow for you to get stuck into.
+Have a flippin’ good time this March by enjoying a stack or two of pancakes from some of these Glasgow cafés and restaurants serving everything from American-style to fluffy soufflé pancakes.
 Get yourself to these delicious spots in Glasgow for a good dose of pancake perfection.

-2. Witness this compelling candlelight concert dedicated to the Oscar-winning film scores
+2. Witness this compelling candlelight concert dedicated to movie soundtracks

-Settle down this March for a captivating Oscar-winning scores candlelight concert, featuring well-known music from this year’s Oscar-winning films, performed by a string quartet.
-This candlelight concert is coming to enchant Scotland in a matter of weeks, with the venue revealed as the Trades Hall of Glasgow.
-Illuminated by the glow of countless candles, a talented string quartet will perform the winning films’ most captivating pieces – and tickets are available now.
+Settle down this March for a captivating candlelight concert dedicated to movie soundtracks, featuring well-known music from some of the best films of all time, performed by a string quartet.
+This candlelight concert is coming to enchant Scotland in a matter of weeks on March 9, with the venue revealed as the Merchants House of Glasgow.
+Illuminated by the glow of countless candles, a talented string quartet will perform the films’ most captivating pieces – and tickets are available now.

 3. Watch the latest releases from some of the best filmmakers at Glasgow Film Festival